How to Properly Clean an Apartment Before the Big Move

 3. Better Sleep Quality: A tidy bedroom fosters relaxation, improving sleep quality.

-4. Increased Productivity: An organized area boosts focus and efficiency for quicker task achievement.
+4. Increased Productivity: An organized space boosts focus and efficiency for quicker task achievement.

 5. Long-Term Savings: Regular dusting prolongs furniture, appliance, and textile lifespan, saving costs.